-To this day, scholars continue to correct our historical bias towards the west.
-Studies have determined that different cultural backgrounds lead to different expectations, which influences tourists' satisfaction.
-Meaning, tourists of a particular culture will have different leading satisfaction factors across different destinations.
-However, Japan presents a particular environment.
-The spirit of hospitality and service, \textit{omotenashi}, excels and is considered the highest standard across the world.
-Can such an environment affect different cultures equally?
-Or is it only attractive to certain cultures?
-Our study brings light to these questions.
+To date, scholars have been correcting our historical bias towards the West.
+Studies have determined that different cultural backgrounds lead to different expectations, which influence tourists' satisfaction.
+In other words, tourists of a particular culture have different leading satisfaction factors across different destinations.
+However, Japan presents a particular environment; the spirit of hospitality and service, \textit{omotenashi}, excels and is considered to be of the highest standard across the world.
+Our study explores whether such an environment can affect different cultures equally Or whether it is attractive only to certain cultures.

-Our results indicate that out of the two, Western tourists are the most satisfied with soft attributes, such as friendly and helpful staff in Japan.
-As explained earlier in this paper, Japan is famous for its customer service all over the world.
-Respectful language and bowing are not exclusive to high priced hotels or businesses.
-These can even be found in convenience stores.
-The level of hospitality in even the cheapest of convenience stores is starkly different from Westerner experiences.
-While it could be a culture shock to some, it is mostly seen positively.
-After all, the Japanese staff respectfully treats all customers.
-However, for some customers, this could be the best way they have been treated until that moment.
-Now, in higher priced hotels, the adjectives used to praise the service go from normal descriptors like ``good'' to higher levels of praise like ``wonderful staff'', ``wonderful experience'', ``excellent service'', and ``excellent staff''.
-We can also see that \cite{kozak2002} and \cite{shanka2004} have also found that hospitality and staff friendliness is a vital determinant in Western tourists' satisfaction.
+Our results indicate that Western tourists are more satisfied with soft attributes, such as friendly and helpful staff in Japan, than Chinese tourists.
+As explained earlier in this paper, Japan is well known for its customer service.
+Respectful language and bowing are not exclusive to high-priced hotels or businesses; these are met in convenience stores as well.
+The level of hospitality, even in the cheapest convenience store, is starkly different from Western culture.
+Although it could be a cultural shock to some of them, it is mostly approved.
+The Japanese staff treats all customers respectfully, and this might be unforeseen by some customers.
+In higher-priced hotels, the adjectives used to praise the service ranged from normal descriptors like ``good'' to higher levels of praise like ``wonderful staff,'' ``wonderful experience,'' ``excellent service,'' and ``excellent staff.''
+Furthermore, \cite{kozak2002} and \cite{shanka2004} have also proven that hospitality and staff friendliness are two determinants of Western tourists' satisfaction.

-However, we can see from the negative English keywords that a big part of the dissatisfaction with Japanese hotels stems from a lack of hygiene and room cleanliness.
-Although Chinese customers only had positive keywords about cleanliness, English-speaking customers have found many places unacceptable to their standards.
-This is particularly true at hotels below 50,000 yen per night.
-The most common complaint regarding cleanliness was about the carpet, followed by complaints about cigarette stench and general dirtiness. \cite{kozak2002} also found that hygiene and cleanliness were essential satisfaction determinants for Western tourists.
+However, the negative English keywords indicate that a large part of the dissatisfaction with Japanese hotels stemmed from a lack of hygiene and room cleanliness.
+Although Chinese customers had solely positive keywords about cleanliness, English-speaking customers deemed many places unacceptable to their standards, particularly hotels with rooms priced below 50 000 yen per night.
+The most common complaint regarding cleanliness was about the carpet, followed by complaints about cigarette smell and lack of general hygiene. \cite{kozak2002} also proved that hygiene and cleanliness were essential satisfaction determinants for Western tourists.
 However, in the previous literature, this was linked merely to satisfaction.
-In comparison, our research uncovered that words relating to cleanliness are mostly linked to dissatisfaction.
-Westerners could be said to have a high standard of room cleanliness when compared to their Chinese counterparts.
+In contrast, our research revealed that words related to cleanliness were mostly linked to dissatisfaction.
+We could assert that Westerners had a high standard of room cleanliness compared to their Chinese counterparts.

-According to previous research, we can see that Western tourists are already inclined to appreciate hospitality for their satisfaction.
+According to previous research, Western tourists are already inclined to appreciate hospitality for their satisfaction.
 When presented with Japanese hospitality, this expectation is met and overcome.
-In contrast, we can see from our results that Chinese tourists had less focus on hospitality, staff, or service and were more concerned with room quality.
-However, when analyzing the word pairs for ``\begin{CJK}{UTF8}{gbsn}不错\end{CJK} (not bad)'' and for ``\begin{CJK}{UTF8}{gbsn}棒\end{CJK} (great)'', we can see that they do praise staff, service and breakfast.
-Observing the percentage of hard to soft attributes in Figure \ref{fig:hard_soft_zh}, however, we know that Chinese customers are satisfied more with hard attributes, compared to the Western tourists who seem to be meeting more than their expectations.
+In contrast, according to our results, Chinese tourists were more concerned about room quality rather than hospitality, staff, or service.
+However, when analyzing the word pairs for ``\begin{CJK}{UTF8}{gbsn}不错\end{CJK} (not bad)'' and ``\begin{CJK}{UTF8}{gbsn}棒\end{CJK} (great),'' we can see that they praise staff, service, and breakfast.
+By observing the percentage of hard to soft attributes in Figure \ref{fig:hard_soft_zh}, however, we discover that Chinese customers were more satisfied with hard attributes compared to Western tourists, who seemed to be meeting more than their expectations.